Moroccan Lamb, Lima Beans and Spinach Soup

 2 pounds lean lamb cubes for stew, or 3 lamb shanks

-2 cups large lima beans, no soaking necessary
+2 cups large lima beans, soaked overnight

 2 large potatoes, peeled and cut in small cubes